William Adam (minister)

-William Adam (1 November 1796 – 19 February 1881) was a British Baptist minister, missionary, abolitionist and Harvard professor.
+William Adam (1 November 1796 – 19 February 1881) was a Scottish clergyman, missionary and abolitionist.

 Scotland and India

 Adam was born in Dunfermline in Scotland, and it was after being inspired by the churchman Thomas Chalmers that he decided to go to India.
 He arranged to be educated at the Baptist College in Bristol and to the University of Glasgow.
 Adam volunteered to become a missionary and by 1818 he was working hard north of Calcutta trying to master Sanskrit and Bengali.
 Having learned these he was engaged in creating a translation of the new testament in Bengali.
 He worked with Ram Mohan Roy and he supported Roy's insight into the translation.